-The automotive industry is undergoing revolutionary change driven by developments in transportation and IoT technology.
-To succeed in the emerging mobility ecosystem, automakers must transform a traditional business model of building and selling cars to providing end-to-end mobility services.
+The transportation industry is undergoing revolutionary change driven by developments in telecommunications, social media and IoT technology.
+To succeed in the emerging mobility ecosystem, transportation providers must transform from a traditional business model by embracing end-to-end mobility services.

 In recent years, consumer behavior has been shaped by the growth of mobility-as-a-service (MaaS) firms that provide ride-sharing, e-hailing and car-sharing services.
 In metropolitan areas, the ease and accessibility of hailing a car with a mobile app has made MaaS a top choice for local transportation.

-CustomerServ provides deep experience in the automotive industry, helping leading auto-tech companies provide a seamless solution.
-CustomerServ’s expertly selected call center vendors that focus on the needs of automotive and auto-tech companies provide a world-class customer experience and technical ecosystem providing omni-channel solutions that transcend the traditional call center.
-The growing demands of consumers and the need for digital touch-points requires call center vendors that are offering tomorrow’s contact center solutions and technology, TODAY.
+CustomerServ provides deep experience in the transportation industry, helping leading auto-tech, ridesharing, medical and non-medical transportation companies provide a seamless solution.
+CustomerServ’s expertly selected call center vendors focus on the needs of automotive, para-transit, assisted mobility, and auto-tech companies provide a world-class customer experience and technical ecosystem providing omni-channel solutions that transcend the traditional call center.
+The growing demands of consumers and the need for digital touch-points requires call center vendors that are offering tomorrow’s contact center solutions and technology, today.